gmac/graphql-stitching-ruby/README.md

 #### Abstract queries

 It's okay for stitching queries to be implemented through abstract types.
-An abstract query will provide access to all of its possible types.
-For interfaces, the key selection should match a field within the interface.
-For unions, all possible types must implement the key selection individually.
+An abstract query will provide access to all of its possible types by default, each of which must implement the named key selection.

 ```graphql
 interface Node {